jorgeb49/farspack/README.md

 # farspack

 This package farspack provides functions to access data from the FARS - Fatality Analysis Reporting System- records.
-According to their webpage "FARS is a nationwide census providing NHTSA, Congress and the American public yearly data regarding fatal injuries suffered in motor vehicle traffic crashes".
+According to their webpage "FARS is a nationwide census providing NHTSA, Congress and the American public yearly data regarding fatal injuries suffered in motor vehicle traffic crashes" d.

 ## Installation